-Jim is quickly developing a broad practice both prosecuting and defending.
-He is a barrister with experience beyond his call, having worked in-house at reputable Solicitors’ firms, and the Crown Prosecution Service, prior to joining Chambers.
+Jim has a broad practice both defending and prosecuting, predominantly in London, the Southeast and Midlands.
+He is a barrister with experience well beyond his call, having worked in-house at reputable Solicitors’ firms, and the Crown Prosecution Service, prior to joining Chambers.
 He has represented individuals at the police station, and litigated cases of serious violence, conspiracy and sexual offences.
 As a result, he is a thoughtful and persuasive advocate and able tactician, with a real understanding of how cases progress from the outset.

-Jim enjoys an excellent reputation with both the Solicitors and lay clients that he represents, and is praised for his ability to leave clients feeling reassured.
-He has been instructed on matters in the Youth, Magistrates’ and Crown Courts, and is a member of the CPS Advocates Panel.
+Jim enjoys an excellent reputation with both the Solicitors and lay clients that he represents and is praised for his ability to leave clients feeling reassured.
+He is available for instruction on matters in the Youth, Magistrates’ and Crown Courts, and is a member of the CPS Advocates Panel.
+His background as a prosecutor also leaves him well placed to deal with complex and discrete areas of law, with a particular knowledge of driving and traffic work.

-He has expanded his practice with instructions under the Attorney General’s Junior Junior Panel, accepting instructions assisting in large-scale international matters, and employment tribunals, during his time on the panel to date.
+Jim has also expanded his practice with civil instructions under the Attorney General’s Junior Junior Panel, accepting instructions assisting in disclosure and other areas in international litigation.

 BA (Hons) English and Drama – University of Sheffield